 ‘Ooh, let’s have a look.’ the man said.

-I turned to my right to look up at them, at their baseball caps and big round sunglasses, their polo shirts, and their grinning white faces, as they stood their looking at me down in the gutter grinning back up at them.
+I turned to look up at them, at their baseball caps and big round sunglasses, their polo shirts, and their grinning white faces, as they stood there looking at me down in the gutter grinning back up at them.

 ‘Oh, look at that,’ the man said and pointed at my drawing, ‘my, that’s pretty!’

 The woman said nothing, no noise, not a nod of the head.